opendocsg/slw-judgments-backfill/2013_SGHC_93/report.md

 62     A plaintiff may be awarded costs in the form of a _Bullock_ or _Sanderson_ order if he brings claims against multiple defendants and succeeds against one defendant but fails against the other defendants.
 In a _Bullock_ order, the plaintiff is liable to pay the costs of the successful defendant but is entitled to recover those costs and his own costs from the unsuccessful defendant ( _Bullock v The London General Omnibus Company and others_ [1907] 1 KB 264).
 In a _Sanderson_ order, on the other hand, the plaintiff will recover his own costs from the unsuccessful defendant who will also have to pay the plaintiff’s costs payable to the successful defendant directly ( _Sanderson v Blyth Theatre Company_ [1903] 2 KB 533).

-63     The rationale for the _Bullock_ and _Sanderson_ order was considered by our Court of Appeal in _Chua Teck Chew Robert v Goh Eng Wah_ [2009] 4 SLR(R) 716 at [40]:
+63     The rationale for the _Bullock_ and _Sanderson_ order was considered by our Court of Appeal in _Chua Teck Chew Robert v Goh Eng Wah_ <span class="citation">[2009] 4 SLR(R) 716</span> at [40]:

  The purpose of a Sanderson order (and likewise a Bullock order) is to avoid the injustice of a successful claimant having what he recovers in damages eroded by an order to pay costs to

  successful defendants whom it was reasonable for him, when he does not know which of the defendants to sue, to join (see Irvine v Commissioner of Police for The Metropolis [2005] C P Rep 19 at [22]).
-In deciding whether to grant a Sanderson order, the court’s principal consideration is whether it would be fair and reasonable for the unsuccessful defendant to bear the costs of the successful defendant(s) (see Denis Matthew Harte v Dr Tan Hun Hoe & Gleneagles Hospital Ltd [2001] SGHC 19 at [7] ( Harte ”)).
+In deciding whether to grant a Sanderson order, the court’s principal consideration is whether it would be fair and reasonable for the unsuccessful defendant to bear the costs of the successful defendant(s) (see Denis Matthew Harte v Dr Tan Hun Hoe & Gleneagles Hospital Ltd <span class="citation">[2001] SGHC 19</span> at [7] ( Harte ”)).

 64     In my opinion, it was not unreasonable for the plaintiff to have sued all three defendants in this case because the first defendant was the excavator driver and main tortfeasor, the second defendant was the occupier of the Site and the third defendant had engaged the plaintiff to carry out the job at the Site.